jadijadi/lpic1book/1051_customize_and_use_the_shell_environment.md

 Sometimes you *login* into the shell, say after a ssh but sometimes you just *open* a shell; say in GUI.

 #### login shell
-This happens when you give your usre and pass to enter a shell.
+This happens when you give your user and pass to enter a shell.
 Many steps are involved to setup your variables and settings.
 These are the steps:

 1. /etc/profile is run
 2. A line in /etc/profile runs whatever is in /etc/profile.d/*